Skip to main content

 General notes

-• Zeebe gateway is deployed as a stateless service.
+• Zeebe Gateway is deployed as a stateless service.
 We support Kubernetes startup and liveness probes for Zeebe.

 • Zeebe broker nodes need to be deployed as a StatefulSet to preserve the identity of cluster nodes.
 StatefulSets require persistent storage, which must be allocated in advance.
 Depending on your cloud provider, the persistent storage differs as it is provider-specific.